BarkBarkBarkBarkBarkBarkBark/PointerST/README.md

 The Pointer database is a table of objects containing collection names, descriptions, and few shot examples.

-A near text query of the Pointer database directory indicates the correct database, and passes the querey.

-In this case, there 6 databases, doctor, therapist, medical clinic, mental health clinic, providers, and general resources.
+In this case, there 6 databases;
+   doctor,
+   therapist,
+   medical clinic,
+   mental health clinic,
+   providers,
+   general resources

 a near text querey of the pointer database returns the collection name, which is passed to the next call.